PerfectlySoft/Perfect-Crypto/README.md

 ## Linux Build Notes

 Ensure that you have installed libssl-dev.
+OpenSSL 1.0.2+ is required for this package.
+On Ubuntu 14 or some Debian distributions you will need to update your OpenSSL before this package will build.

 ```
 sudo apt-get install libssl-dev